top of page

 Participant C

-Tools that help remember ingredients/recipes
+Tools that help meal planning

 "I like having something to keep track of ingredients or saved recipes in a designated place to help me remember."